-This is a post I wrote for Side of Kail.
+This is a guest blog post I wrote for Side of Kail.
 To see the original, click here.

 When I graduated college, I accepted a job in a different state over 500 miles away from home.
 I was excited to explore the world and wanted to start my new adult life with a fresh scene.
 However, after the first week of unpacking and excitement wore off, I started to fully grasp the reality of starting completely over.
 Unfortunately, forming new friendships seems to get tougher at every stage in life, and while I feel like I’m in a better place now, it was a rough adjustment.
 I’m still in a process of establishing relationships in my new state, but here are my best tips for getting started in making friends.